oVirt/ovirt-site/source/documentation/intro-admin/Introduction_to_the_Administration_Portal.html.md

 | Tier 3 | Any | Earlier versions of Google Chrome or Mozilla Firefox | Administration Portal and User Portal |
 |        | Any | Other browsers | Administration Portal and User Portal |

 Virtual machine consoles can only be accessed using supported Remote Viewer (`virt-viewer`) clients on Enterprise Linux and Windows.
-To install `virt-viewer`, see [Installing Supported Components](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/virtual-machine-management-guide#sect-Installing_Supporting_Components) in the *Virtual Machine Management Guide*.
+To install `virt-viewer`, see "Installing Supported Components" in the [Virtual Machine Management Guide](/documentation/vmm-guide/Virtual_Machine_Management_Guide/).
 Installing `virt-viewer` requires Administrator privileges.

 SPICE console access is only available on other operating systems, such as OS X, through the unsupported SPICE HTML5 browser client.